Trapped by the drift: Results and discussion

 The exponent $\alpha$ is estimated by fitting the power-law dependence to $\overline{\delta^2(\Delta,T)}$ for $\Delta \in [10^2, 10^3]$, see Fig.~\ref{fig:tamsd}.
 The choice of the specific range is motivated by the study of $\overline{\delta^2(\Delta,T)}$ for the Brownian diffusion in the empty space.
-In such a case, for $\Delta > 10^3$, due to finite observation time $T$, time averaged mean square displacements start to vary significantly between trajectories.
+In such a case, for $\Delta > 10^3$, due to the finite observation time $T$, time-averaged mean square displacements start to vary significantly between trajectories.
 Numerically calculated histograms are depicted in Fig.~\ref{fig:tamsdalphahist}.
-In the absence of drift, as measured by the scaling of the time averaged mean square displacement, the process is subdiffusive, i.e., recorded values of $\alpha$ are smaller than 1, see left column of Fig.~\ref{fig:tamsdalphahist}.
+In the absence of drift, as measured by the scaling of the time-averaged mean square displacement, the process is subdiffusive, i.e., the recorded values of $\alpha$ are smaller than 1, see left column of Fig.~\ref{fig:tamsdalphahist}.
 Moreover, with the increasing standard deviation $\sigma(\theta)$ of the orientational angle $\theta$ exponents $\alpha$ slightly decrease, see top left and bottom left panels of Fig.~\ref{fig:tamsdalphahist} which prove that the modal value decreases with the increasing $\sigma(\theta)$.
-Action of the deterministic constant force (drift) results in observations of larger values of exponents $\alpha$ characterizing the growth of the time averaged mean square displacements, see right column of Fig.~\ref{fig:tamsdalphahist}.
-With the increasing standard deviation $\sigma(\theta)$ of the orientational angle $\theta$ between the fibrinogen and $x$-axis, exponents $\alpha$ become more dispersed as individual trajectories $(x(t),y(t))$ and time averaged mean square displacements $\overline{\delta^2(\Delta,T)}$ are more distinctive.
-Moreover, $\alpha$ smaller than two are more likely to be observed, because obstacles prevent long lasting ballistic motion.
-Finally, for $\sigma(\theta)=180^\circ$, the histogram of observed exponents $\alpha$ is multimodal and very broad because of high level of heterogeneity.
+Action of the deterministic constant force (drift) results in observations of larger values of exponents $\alpha$ characterizing the growth of the time-averaged mean square displacements, see right column of Fig.~\ref{fig:tamsdalphahist}.
+With the increasing standard deviation $\sigma(\theta)$ of the orientational angle $\theta$ between the fibrinogen and $x$-axis, exponents $\alpha$ become more dispersed as individual trajectories $(x(t),y(t))$ and individual time-averaged mean square displacements $\overline{\delta^2(\Delta,T)}$ are more distinctive.
+Moreover, $\alpha$ smaller than two are more likely to be observed, because obstacles prevent long-lasting ballistic motion.
+Finally, for $\sigma(\theta)=180^\circ$, the histogram of observed exponents $\alpha$ is multimodal and very broad because of the high level of heterogeneity.
 Naive interpretation of recorded exponents might suggest that the motion can be superdiffusive, as $\alpha$ can be larger than 1.
 The actual reason why the exponents $\alpha>1$ are observed is the competition between ballistic motion and restrictions on possible displacements introduced by obstacles.
 Nevertheless, as it is already visible in Figs.~\ref{fig:2dhis} and~\ref{fig:tamsd}, the action of the drift in the environment full of obstacles is quite different than in the empty space.